The Original High

-The Original High is the third studio album by American singer Adam Lambert, released on June 12, 2015, by Warner Bros.
-Records.
+The Original High is the third studio album by American singer Adam Lambert, released on June 12, 2015, by Warner Records.
 Its executive producers are Max Martin and Shellback, the duo responsible for co-writing and producing Lambert's early-career hits "Whataya Want from Me" and "If I Had You".
 The album marks Lambert's first release since leaving previous record label, RCA Records.
 The record's style has been described as EDM, pop-house, synth-pop, and electropop.

 The album was preceded by the release of its lead single, "Ghost Town", on April 21, 2015.
 "Another Lonely Night" was released as the album's second single on October 9, 2015.

 The Original High peaked within the top 10 of 11 national album charts.
 It debuted at number 3 on the Billboard 200 chart selling 42,000 copies in its opening week.
 It also became Lambert's first ever UK top 10 album, debuting and peaking at number 8.